chapel-lang/chapel/doc/release/technotes/README.chpldoc.rst

 Stifling documentation
 ~~~~~~~~~~~~~~~~~~~~~~

-If you would like a particular symbol to not be output as part of your
+To mark a particular symbol to not be output as part of the documentation,
-documentation, you can specify this by prefacing the symbol with the
-pragma "no doc".
+preface the symbol with the pragma "no doc".
 For example:

 .. code-block:: chapel

    pragma "no doc"
    proc foo() { ... }

-Documentation text within comments is parsed as ReStructed Text.

 Creating links to other symbols